Background & Influences

 Our most important objective is to ensure all candidates in our program gain the ability to critically examine their practice, continually take risks, and maintain a lifelong profession as an artist that is both ambitious and meaningful.

 On the Future

-CCA’s Graduate Program in Fine Arts will continue to ramp up the opportunities for partnerships and entrepreneurial efforts, to critically examine what it means to be an artist and to have a practice in the 21st century.
+CCA’s Graduate Program in Fine Arts will continue to ramp up the opportunities for partnerships and entrepreneurial efforts, continuing to critically examine what it means to be an artist and to have a practice in the 21st century.

 We are furthering our efforts to dial into the larger global dialogue that includes not only art world issues, but also larger cultural concerns and trends.

 We are also continuing to provide innovative curriculum opportunities, exposure to renowned and emerging visiting artists -- artists who support our commitment to providing you with the experience you need to embark on meaningful and sustainable art practices.